 There may be times when a leader needs to exclude or remove a participant from an activity, or modify an activity for the safety of the group or an individual.
-This will be done at the leader's discretion and judgment either before departing or during an activity.
+This will be done at the leaders discretion and judgment either before departing or during an activity.

-Reasons for excluding a participant may include (but not limited to) being under the influence of alcohol or drugs (including prescription drugs that may affect performance), being unable or unwilling to follow instructions, lacking suitable equipment, or having an inadequate level of fitness, physical ability or experience for the activity.
+Reasons for excluding a participant may include (but not limited to):

+- ✓ participant not holding a current motorcycle licence - ✓ participants' motorcycles not fully road registered - ✓ participant not wearing the appropriate saftey equipment (e.g motorcycle helmet) - ✓ motorcycles not in a safe operating condition - √ being under the influence of alcohol or drugs (including prescription drugs that may affect performance) - √ being unable or unwilling to follow instructions and or/club rules - ✓ unsuitable motorcycle or equipment for the planned ride (e.g. tyres, load, terrain) - having an inadequate level of fitness, physical ability or experience for the particular activity.